 Did you help someone out?

-Acts of Kindness is a project by artist Michael Landy celebrating everyday generosity and compassion on the Tube.
+Acts of Kindness was a project by artist Michael Landy celebrating everyday generosity and compassion on the Tube.

-Landy invites passengers and staff to help by sending stories of kindness that we’ve seen or been part of on London Underground.
-In the coming months he will choose a selection of the stories to place in Central line stations and trains.
+Landy invited passengers and staff to help by sending stories of kindness that they had seen or been part of on London Underground.
+He then chose a selection of the stories which were displayed in Central line stations and trains.